bxparks/AUnit/README.md

 ### Added Features

-Here are the features in AUnit which are not available in ArduinoUnit:
+Here are the features in AUnit which are not available in ArduinoUnit 2.2:

 * Configurable timeout parameter to prevent `testing()` test cases from running forever: